ovistoica/omarchy.el/README.md

 # omarchy.el

 Emacs integration for [Omarchy](https://omarchy.org), the opinionated Arch + Hyprland Linux distribution by DHH.
-Keeps your Emacs theme and default font in lockstep with the rest of the desktop, ships three Modus-derived themes faithful to their Neovim counterparts, and wraps the common `omarchy-*` CLI toggles so you don't have to context-switch to a terminal.
+Keeps your Emacs theme and default font in lockstep with the rest of the desktop, ships 13 Modus-derived themes faithful to their Neovim counterparts (one per theme Omarchy supports), and wraps the common `omarchy-*` CLI toggles so you don't have to context-switch to a terminal.

 On non-Omarchy systems the package loads cleanly and degrades gracefully — interactive commands no-op with a message, and `omarchy-init` falls back to `omarchy-default-theme`.

 ## Table of contents